HARDING RICHARDS - ENTERTAINMENT INDUSTRY HISTORY - 1980-2018

 GO CAT GO - 1994

-This line up of Go Cat Go was only together for a couple of months and included Steve Abigail (Guitar Factory Hurstville) and Robert Smith (Endless Summer Beach Party).
-During this time the band performed a number of shows and functions but the highlight was the bands trip to Papua New Guinea.
-The band performed 2 Midori balls for the local liquor importer Fair Deal Liquor on the 2nd & 3rd September, 1994.
-We were there for 5 days which included a performance at Lai on the friday and back in Port Moresby on the Saturday.
+on the friday and back in Port Moresby on the Saturday.
 On the morning of the Saturday there was terrential rain and flooding and there was no access to the airstrip to fly back to Port Moresby.
 The band were taken to the old airfield, the PA, stage gear and band were then flown to the new airport via Helicopters (with nets carrying the equipment underneath).
-From there the band were flown by private Jet (Wild Thing) back to Port Moresby
+From there the band were flown by private Jet (Wild Thing) back to Port Moresby.

 SOUL GROOVE - 1994-2001

-Soul Groove were an 8 piece Corporate Horn Party Band.
-Played with and managed this band for a total of 8 years.
-During this time the band played most major 5 star hotels in Sydney, played for too many Corporate clients to list, played at The Rocks for New Years eve 1999, performed on the Harbour Waterfront for International Trade Shows and even performed on the back of trucks at Holswarthy Army Barracks.
-Performed numerous New Years Eve partys for The Four Seasons Hotel and also performed on stage with the likes of Ignatius Jones, * Delilah, Barry Crocker, Little Patty & Ian Turpie.
-The band could also be seen most Sundays at Kitty OSheas in Paddington with Delilah performing to capacity crowds & regularly performed in the Marble Bar at The Sydney Hilton Hotel where even the bar staff would dance on the bars.
+for New Years eve 1999, performed on the Harbour Waterfront for International Trade Shows and even performed on the back of trucks at Holswarthy Army Barracks.
+Performed numerous New Years Eve partys for The Four Seasons Hotel and also performed on stage with the likes of Ignatius Jones, * Delilah, Barry Crocker, Little Patty

-* the late Delilah (30th December 1941 - 12th March 2018)
+(30th December 1941 - 12th March 2018)

-photo below with my good school friend Craig Bennett - Studio 10
+photo below with my good school friend Craig Bennett

 from My personal Facebook Page:

-A very sad day to loose 1 of the greatest entertainers i have worked with.
-I performed dozens of times with Delilah back in the mid to late 90's.
-We played to full houses every Sunday night at Kitty O'Sheas in Paddington and she would drive the crowd wild with her Stage presence and absolutely amazing performance and vocals.
+in Paddington and she would drive the crowd wild with her Stage presence and absolutely amazing performance and vocals.
 Also performed at many Corporate events with her as well and she was a true Entertainer through and through.
 She will be sadly missed by all that truly knew her.

 DJ - DR PETE & COUNT D'BEAT

-HARDING RICHARDS
+HARDING RICHARDSMANAGEMENT

 BRAVE & CRAZY - STAR SEARCH FINALISTS - 1990

 Over the years Harding has managed many successful bands.
-One of these bands was Brave & Crazy featuring Maryanne Rex who were Star Search Finalists in 1990 and finished runners up to Devils in Heaven.
+One of these bands was Brave & Crazy

 Some of the other bands managed over the years include: